DBMalihase/alx-system_engineering-devops/0x19-postmortem/README.md

 - short summary (5 sentences)
 - list the duration along with start and end times (include timezone)
-- state the impact (most user requests resulted in 500 errors, at peak 100%)
+- state the impact (most user requests resulted in 301  errors)
 - close with root cause

 ### Timeline